tabajarareis/roulette-systems/README.md

 Dangerous and simple, but the most famous of all roulette systems and the epitome of positive progressions.
 It can be described in five words: double up until you win.

-Designed for the Even Chances (Red-Black, High-Low, Odd-Even), the main concept behind this system is that at some point you will win, and this win will recover all your previous losses plus one unit.
+Designed for the even chances (red/black, high/low, odd/even), the main concept behind this system is that at some point you will win, and this win will recover all your previous losses plus one unit.
 You will indeed win at some point, but the problem is that this win, in some cases, could take too long.
 In short, Martingale is the best system to use if there were no table limits and if you had unlimited bankroll, which is, tragically, unrealistic.

 ### Labouchere strategy

 Also called `Split Martingale`, `Cancellation System`, `American Cancellation`, `American Progression` and `Montante Américaine`.
-It is a positive progession, like Martingale, but with less risks than a geometric series.
+It is a positive progression, like Martingale, but with less risks than a geometric series.

 Method: